usnistgov/AusteniteCalculator/README.md

 ### Locally

-To run the file locally, first download the AusteniteCalculator repository(click 'Code' and then 'Download ZIP' at [the main repository page](https://github.com/usnistgov/AusteniteCalculator)).
-Then, build a GSAS conda environment using the following command (from within a terminal in the main directory of the AusteniteCalculator project).
+To run the file locally, first download the AusteniteCalculator repository (click 'Code' and then 'Download ZIP' at [the main repository page](https://github.com/usnistgov/AusteniteCalculator)).
+Then, build a GSAS conda environment using the following command (using a terminal with the working directory set to the main directory of the AusteniteCalculator project).
+This may take several minutes.
 ```
 conda env create -f conda_gsas_env.yml
 ```